Equipment Inspections from Warren CAT

 For example, the Cat inspection checklist for their Backhoe Loaders includes 60 points of inspection.
-Divided into four groups, they cover all areas of the loader and explain how to go about performing the various inspections: From The Ground, On The Machine, Engine Compartment and Inside The Cab.
-Thanks to the clear, straightforward descriptions on the checklist, it’s fast and easy to perform equipment inspections before every use and to be sure that your Cat equipment is ready for whatever tasks you have to accomplish.
+Divided into four groups, they cover all areas of the loader and explain how to go about performing the various inspections: From the Ground, On the Machine, Engine Compartment and Inside the Cab.
+Thanks to the clear, straightforward descriptions on the checklist, it’s fast and easy to perform equipment inspections before every use.

 As with all equipment, doing regular inspections of major functions and components only takes a few minutes, but means you can quickly see if anything needs attention.
 Some examples of points to check include:

 - Damage and cracks to the frame, cab, steps or other frame and body components